ahmadexp/IEEE-3335/06 - Performance Specifications/README.md

 # Performance Metrics (Normative)

 This clause defines the performance reporting and characterization requirements for TimeCard implementations.
-The intent is to ensure measurable, transparent, and comparable timing behavior across vendors in a manner enabling targeting differing use cases.
-Performance metrics shall be reported in vendor documentation.
+The intent is to enable measurable, transparent, and comparable timing behavior across vendors.
+Performance metrics **SHALL** be reported in vendor documentation.

 ---

 ## 6.1 Overview

-TimeCard performance encompasses the precision, stability, and accuracy with which the device maintains and delivers time and / or frequency.
+TimeCard performance quantifies the precision, stability, and accuracy with which the device maintains and delivers time and / or frequency.

 Performance metrics for the applicable oscillator/s shall be provided.
 These shall include frequency accuracy and temperature stability.

 Performance metrics applicable for the characterization of operation within the applicable use case should be provided.
 Those metrics should be characterized under both **locked** (synchronized/syntonized) and **holdover** operating conditions.

-Manufacturers may report the following metrics:
+Manufacturers may report <<at least, or only?>> the following metrics:
 - Frequency stability (ADEV, TDEV)
 - Maximum Time Interval Error (MTIE)
 - Phase noise (PN)
 - Jitter and alignment (PPS and ToD)
 - Accuracy and drift relative to reference
 - Holdover behavior
-- Environmental sensitivity (temperature, voltage, vibration)
+- Environmental sensitivity (to temperature, voltage, vibration)

-All measurements **must** reference traceable standards, such as UTC(NIST), and conform to ITU-T G.810/G.8260 methodologies.
+All measurements **must** reference traceable standards, such as UTC(NIST), and conform to ITU-T G.810/G.8260 methodologies.  << What does "reference" mean here?
+It sounds like the test equipment mut be traceable (6.3.1), but this is ambiguous. >>

 ---